snowplow/snowplow/docs/02_technical_faq.md

 ## How can I contribute to SnowPlow?

 The SnowPlow team welcome contributions!
-The core team (funded by [Keplar] [keplar]) is very small so we would love more people to join in and help realise our objectives of building the world's most powerful analytics platform.
+The core team (funded by [Keplar] [keplar]) is small so we would love more people to join in and help realise our objectives of building the world's most powerful analytics platform.
 Stay tuned for a more detailed update on how best you can contribute to SnowPlow.

 [cloudfrontlog]: http://aws.amazon.com/cloudfront/faqs/#Can_I_get_access_to_request_logs_for_content_delivered_through_CloudFront
 [nginx]: http://nginx.org